uncopenweb/jsonic/doc/js.rst

 Taking action before / after a command
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Say you have the :func:`onEvent` function described above.
-You want it to execute in response to certain commands.
+You want it to execute in response to certain commands without monitoring all commands.

 To execute the callback as the :const:`default` channel finishes speaking an utterance completely, do the following: